-GCWW uses state-of-the-art water treatment processes that include multiple barriers to protect public health.
-GCWW treatment processes include Sand Filtration, Granular Activated Carbon (GAC), Powdered Activated Carbon (PAC), and ultraviolet (UV) light to remove and treat for natural and man-made contaminants from our drinking water.
-It is one of the first in the nation to use a combination of all four treatment methods.
+GCWW uses state-of-the-art water treatment processes that create multiple barriers to protect public health.
+GCWW treatment processes include Coagulation/Flocculation/Sedimentation, Sand Filtration, Granular Activated Carbon (GAC), ultraviolet (UV) light and chlorine to remove and treat for natural and man-made contaminants from our drinking water.
+It is one of the first in the nation to use a combination of all these treatment methods.

-GCWW typically treats 120 million gallons of water a day, and more than 600 daily tests ensure that all the aforementioned treatments are effective.
+GCWW typically treats about 120 million gallons of water a day, and ensures that all the treatment processes are effective by using more than 600 daily tests.

-GCWW also treats the drinking water specifically to minimize the amount of lead that may leach into the drinking water - this treatment process is called corrosion control.
-This process ensures there is no lead in the water as it leaves GCWW treatment plants and minimizes the chance that lead can be picked up from home plumbing.
+GCWW also treats the drinking water specifically to minimize the amount of lead that may leach into the drinking water from home plumbing - this treatment process is called corrosion control.
+There is no lead in the water as it leaves GCWW treatment plants, and this process minimizes the chance that lead can be picked up from home plumbing.
 Page 5 illustrates the treatment processes at the Richard Miller and Charles M. Bolton Plants.